scilus/scilpy/README.md

 # If you are using Python3.10 or Python3.11, export this variable before installing
 export SETUPTOOLS_USE_DISTUTILS=stdlib

-# If you don't want to install legacy scripts
-export SCILPY_LEGACY='False'

-pip install scilpy # For the most recent release from PyPi
+uv pip install scilpy # For the most recent release from PyPi
 ```

 ## Install scilpy as a developer